Spooky season is nigh: What to do for Halloween in Hastings County

 Spooktacular Events

 Whether you have a taste for the terrifying or the more timid, you won’t be lacking for Halloween-themed things to do this month across Hastings.
-Here are ten events to add to your October calendar.
+Here are some spooky events to add to your October calendar.

 Tyendinaga Terror Trail